This help document describes the Phenotypes section of an Allele Detail report and answers the following questions:

 - The color assigned to the genotype appears in a small box.
 The genotype abbreviation appears beneath the box (e.g., hm1).
 This enables quick identification of genotypes, particularly when opening several windows for comparison.

-- The nomenclature and genetic background appear in the header.
-Clicking any underlined symbol brings up its Phenotypic Allele Detail report.
+- The Allelic Composition and Genetic Background appear in the header.
+Clicking any allele symbol brings up its Phenotypic Allele Detail report.

 - Mouse Models of Human Disease appears if relevant for this genotype.